Is Moonshiners TV Show Real or Fake?

 Final Thoughts

 So, is the Moonshiners TV show real or fake?
 Well, it depends on what you would consider real or fake.
 The production processes they use to make moonshine are real, and so are the evading tactics, albeit more dramatized and romanticized.
-Moreover, moonshine making is a low-level crime that many police may ignore or not pay much attention to.
+Moreover, cases involving illegal distilling can turn on physical evidence that may not be available just from watching a television episode.
 From this perspective, we may conclude the show is real.

 However, the illegality of what they advertise is unquestionable.
-And as per the Virginia ABC, they would be in jail if they did anything illegal warrantying their arrest.
-And since law enforcement hasn’t done anything about it after looking into the show, then we can assume no real moonshine is being made.
+And as per the Virginia ABC, they would be in jail if they did anything illegal warranting their arrest.
+And since law enforcement hasn’t done anything about it after looking into the show, then we can assume no real moonshine is being made in a way that gives law enforcement enough evidence to act.
 From this perspective, the Moonshiners TV Show is fake.

 All in all, it is hard to tell what is true and what isn’t.
 Ultimately, the doubt happens to be half the fun for the viewers.